The Locker Key

 “I believe this gentleman has come to collect something that his former employer wanted.”

-Wycliffe gets to his feet, holding the gun casually at his side.
+Wycliffe got to his feet, taking the gun and holding it casually at his side.
 “What do you mean former employer?
 I ain’t been terminated that I know of.”

 “No. But your employer has.
 Don’t you watch the news?
 Good luck collecting on that job.”